Azure/eno/docs/synthesis/README.md

 The cooldown period can be configured with `--rollout-cooldown`.

 Compositions can opt-out of any deferred syntheses.
-Only composition updates will cause synthesis when this annotation is set.
+Only composition updates will cause synthesis when this annotation is set on the composition.

 ```yaml
 annotations: